gem5/gem5-resources/src/ubuntu-generic-diskimages/BUILDING.md

       source      = "path/to/files"
   }
   ```

 If you need to increase the size of the image when adding more libraries and files to the image update the size of the partition in the respective `http/*/user-data` file.
-Also, update the `disk_size` parameter in `post-installation.sh` to be at least one mega byte more than the size you defined in the `user-data` file.
+Also, update the `disk_size` parameter in the packer file to be at least one mega byte more than the size you defined in the `user-data` file.

-**NOTE:** You can extend this disk image by modifying the `post-installation.sh` script, but it requires building the image from scratch.
+**NOTE:** You can extend this disk image by modifying the `install-user-benchmarks` and `install-user-packages.sh` script, but it requires building the image from scratch.

 To take a pre-built image and add new files or packages, take a look at the following [documentation](https://www.gem5.org/documentation/gem5-stdlib/extending-disk-images).

 ## Troubleshooting

-- **Enable Packer Logs**:
+- **Enable Packer Logs**: This causes Packer to print additional debug messages.

   ```sh
   PACKER_LOG=INFO ./build.sh